athiththan11/Hibernate-CRUD/README.md

 ## API Endpoints

 -   GET [/api/students](http://localhost:8080/hibernate/api/students) : to read all students
+-   GET [/api/students/{id}](http://localhost:8080/hibernate/api/students/4) : to read a particular student object
--   POST [/api/students](http://localhost:8080/hibernate/api/students) : to save a student object.
+-   POST [/api/students](http://localhost:8080/hibernate/api/students) : to save a student object

-    The request should sent the body in `application/json` format as follows
+    The request should send a body in `application/json` format as follows

     ```json
     {